SafeCo and Liberty Mutual RightTrack: Pros and Cons

 - Concerns about privacy: Liberty Mutual and Safeco say the RightTrack device only monitors those four data sets — but, like other insurance telematics devices, it has the ability to track more, such as where you drive.
 Your personal data could someday be used to assign fault in an accident or be subpoenaed for a court case.
 Liberty Mutual says “we will not share personally identifiable driving data with any third party except to service your auto policy, for research, or as required by law.”

 - The impossibility of being a “perfect” driver: Many Liberty Mutual/Safeco RightTrack reviews say there’s no way to get zero hard braking and rapid acceleration incidents.
 If you’re driving in the city, where stop-and-start traffic is the norm, you’ll have to brake suddenly a few times.
 And the 7 mph standard for rapid acceleration is pretty darn slow, especially if you’re getting on an interstate.
 One user describes tapping his gas pedal ever so lightly when the light turned green, so he wouldn’t exceed the limit: “You know it’s bad when little old ladies in their Buicks… who were behind you, fly by on the left and give you a dirty look or flip you the finger, it’s depressing,” he writes.
-RightTrack isn’t the only way to save on your car insurance.
-First, compare quotes from multiple insurers.
+RightTrack isn’t the only way to have cheap car insurance rates.
+First, compare auto insurance quotes from multiple insurers.
 Then, if you opt to become a Liberty Mutual or Safeco customer, you can try RightTrack for yourself.